cosinekitty/astronomy/README.md

   given that observer's latitude, longitude, and elevation in meters.
   Optionally corrects for atmospheric refraction.

-- Rise, set and culmination times of Sun, Moon, and planets.
+- Calculates rise, set and culmination times of Sun, Moon, and planets.

-- Date and time of Moon phases: new, first quarter, full, third quarter (or anywhere in between as expressed in degrees of ecliptic longitude).
+- Finds date and time of Moon phases: new, first quarter, full, third quarter (or anywhere in between as expressed in degrees of ecliptic longitude).

+- Predicts lunar apogee and perigee dates, times, and distances.

-- Finds equinoxes and solstices for a given calendar year.
+- Predicts date and time of equinoxes and solstices for a given calendar year.

-- Finds apparent visual magnitudes of all the supported celestial bodies.
+- Determines apparent visual magnitudes of all the supported celestial bodies.

 - Predicts dates of planetary conjunctions and oppositions.